The Food Assembly provides people with high-quality local food that is sourced and produced with care.

 - Do not pressurise Producers to deliver if they fail to meet their minimum orders.

-- Offer local produce from a maximum radius of 150 miles from the Assembly venue, supplied directly from their own farm or workshop which is registered on the platform.
+- Offer produce supplied directly from their own farm or food business which is registered on the platform.

 - Ensure product transparency by giving clear information about the products offered; ingredients, characteristics, and simple recipe suggestions in the product descriptions.